-I am truly honored and humbled by the opportunity given to me by the Police Foundation’s Board of Directors to serve as the Police Foundation’s 5th President.
-Over nearly 50 years, since its creation in 1970, the Police Foundation has served as a leading, independent, non-partisan and non-profit police research organization.
+I am truly honored and humbled by the opportunity given to me by the National Police Foundation’s Board of Directors to serve as the 5th President of the National Police Foundation.
+Over nearly 50 years, since its creation in 1970, the National Police Foundation has served as a leading, independent, non-partisan and non-profit police research organization.

 Not many of us have the opportunity to work in a role so closely aligned with their passion in life.
 For me, growing up the son of a police officer and then spending nearly 30 years working in and supporting the law enforcement and criminal justice community at both the federal and local levels, this is the opportunity of a lifetime and one that I will honor and cherish.
 Below, I want to describe two important areas of focus for my tenure as President.
 We will continuously shape and refocus these areas as needed to accomplish our mission of advancing policing through innovation and science.

 In 1989, the National Police Foundation’s former Director of Research, and then Chair of the Department of Criminology and Criminal Justice at the University of Maryland at College Park, Dr. Larry Sherman, authored one of the very first of the Police Foundation’s Ideas In American Policing monographs, title “Evidence-Based Policing.”
 In what was likely the very first published use of the term, a new era in policing was born and an elusive challenge began.
 Evidence-based policing was grounded in the idea that we must learn from what we do and harnessing the power of science to bring more effective policing and more just outcomes to those we serve.
 Unfortunately, we’ve largely allowed the idea to live in parallel but often separate paths from every day operations in organizations and institutions that are intended to ensure justice.